ReemaAlharbi4x/Development-of-robotic-arm-control/README.md

-# Six Motors Control Panel Web Page Front-End Full stack developing
+# Six-motor control panel web front-end full-stack development
-*This repository is about creating a control panel web page for controlling six motors by its angles* **NOTE**
-***this work is based on Full Stack Front-End developing*** *Here is the list of files:*
+This repository is about creating a control panel web page for controlling six motors by angle.
+Note that this work is based on full-stack front-end development.
+Here is the file list:
 1. index.html
 2. style.css
 3. script.js